jenncash29/Enova-Electronics-Store-Project/README.md

 Elist Electronics processed over 108,000 orders from 2019 to 2022, totaling approximately $28 million in sales with an average order value of $260.
 A significant portion of this growth is likely due to the surge in consumer spending during the COVID-19 pandemic.
 However, in 2022, sales performance declined by 46% compared to 2021.
 By analyzing the data in depth, we aim to uncover trends and identify strategies to mitigate losses and explore new opportunities for growth.

 ### About the Data

-The raw dataset contains just over 108,000 rows, with each row representing a unique purchase order.
-A detailed change log documenting my structured approach to cleaning and formatting the raw Excel workbook is available for download [here](https://github.com/jenncash29/Elist-Electronics-Store-Project/blob/main/Change%20Log%20%26%20Structured%20Cleaning%20Framework.xlsx).
-This log provides insights into the steps taken to ensure data accuracy and consistency, including handling missing values, standardizing formats, and augmenting the data.
+The raw dataset comprises over 108,000 rows, each representing a unique purchase order.
+For a comprehensive view of my process, you can access the [change log](https://github.com/jenncash29/Elist-Electronics-Store-Project/blob/main/Structured%20Cleaning%20Framework.pdf) and my [structured approach](https://github.com/jenncash29/Elist-Electronics-Store-Project/blob/main/Change%20Log.pdf) to cleaning and formatting the raw Excel workbook.
+This documentation provides insights into the steps taken to ensure data accuracy and consistency, including handling missing values, standardizing formats, and augmenting the data.

 <p align ="center">
   Elist Electronics Entity Relationship Diagram (ERD)